- Before The Race

 - Terms & Conditions

-The PPA Double Century (more affectionately known in the cycling world as the DC) began life as a non-competitive day in the saddle among long-time cycling chums.
+The Old Mutual Wealth Double Century (more affectionately known in the cycling world as the DC) began life as a non-competitive day in the saddle among long-time cycling chums.
 A Stellenbosch wine farmer, and fanatical cyclist (a 32-race veteran of the Cape Town Cycle Tour), Charles Milner, is traditionally considered the founding father of what has grown into one of the country’s most prestigious, challenging and scenic bike races.

 In the early 1990s, the cycling fraternity in Milner’s southern Cape farming circle believed there was a market for a double century on the cycling calendar because, at the time, the longest race was the 160-odd-km One Tonner.
 For a challenging day out, Milner and his mates would ride from his Klapmuts wine farm, Natte Valleij, via Franschhoek, Villiersdorp, Rawesonville, Bainskloof, Wellington and then back to Nattevallej – a distance of 200km.
 This was tough, but an ideal route for a proposed double century race, they imagined.